-Founded in 1989 as Princeton Project 55, Princeton AlumniCorps inspires and builds civic leadership among alumni across generations.
+Founded in 1989 as Princeton Project 55, Princeton AlumniCorps mobilizes people, organizations, and networks for the public good.
 This video tells the story of three of our programs: Project 55 Fellowships, Emerging Leaders, and ARC Innovators.
 Find out more about what we do and how you can get involved!

 Our Mission and Scope